Elon Musk's Tesla joining the S&P 500

 Additionally, S&P DJI noted that "based on recent market capitalization figures, Tesla will be one of the largest weight additions to the S&P 500 in the last decade, and consequently will generate one of the largest funding trades in S&P 500 history."

 Tesla turned its fifth straight quarterly profit last month jumping 105% from the year-ago period to $0.76 per share, ahead of the $0.57 cent estimate, while total revenues climbed 39% to $8.77 billion, above the $8.36 billion that was expected.
+Analysts expect the automaker to post its first straight

 The stock has advanced this year, in part on anticipation the inclusion was near, still, investors who mirror the benchmark index will likely need to boost or add shares of the company to their portfolios, a potential catalyst for the stock.